muarshad01/LLM/Notes/lecture03_notes.md

-### Stages of building LLMs
+## Stages of building LLMs
-1. Pre-training: Means training on a large and diverse dataset
+1. __Pre-training__: Means training on a large and diverse dataset
-2. Fine-tuning: To get a more specific-answer compared to a generic-answer.
+2. __Fine-tuning__: To get a more specific-answer compared to a generic-answer.

 * __Token__: you can think of one-token as equal to one-word.
 There is a bit of detailing here ...discussed later.